 &lt;sup>15 Federal Ministry of Defence (2006), White Paper 2006 on German Security Policy and the Future of the Bundeswehr, p.
-48, https://issat.dcaf.ch/fre/download/17423/203638/Germany\White\Paper \20 06.pdf [accessed on 15 February 2022]; Former member of Germany's military leadership, interview with the author on 21 February 2022.
+48, https://issat.dcaf.ch/fre/download/17423/203638/Germany\White\P aper \20 06.pdf [accessed on 15 February 2022]; Former member of Germany's military leadership, interview with the author on 21 February 2022.

-relations; and the role of the armed forces within a democratic society.
-Consequently, within the Bundeswehr's bilateral cooperation program, the PRC was categorized as a high-priority partner, thus providing resources for extensive cooperative measures.
-Many of these measures were designed in such a way that the respective military delegations were to receive insight into the host country's military laws, education, leadership and strategic culture.
+that the respective military delegations were to receive insight into the host country's military laws, education, leadership and strategic culture.
 Moreover, capacities within the Bundeswehr's military training and assistance programs were designated for the PLA, including, among others, the training of platoon leaders and company commanders.